This Paleo Pub Burger is a delicious pub-style burger that's perfect for any cookout or weeknight. This can be customized to be vegan as well.

-If you don’t have fresh herbs, you can easily substitute dried.
-Instead of 1 tbsp fresh you would just use 1 tbsp dried.
+If you don't have fresh herbs, you can easily substitute dried.
+Instead of 1 tablespoon fresh you would just use 1 tablespoon dried.

 Worcestershire sauce adds flavor and seasoning to the burger, but if you're strictly paleo or whole 30, go for coconut aminos, that will still add loads of flavor.

 A grill or grill pan will work perfectly for this burger.
 If you don't have a grill pan, feel free to use a cast iron skillet.